 - Include a follow-up to a survey to let people know how their input impacted the initiative.
 Don’t forget about the summary statistic card, too.
 This is a quick way to share key metrics about your initiative right on your site.

 - Send monthly updates to keep people in-the-know on an initiative’s status.

 And, don’t forget the subject line!
 Subject lines are best when they’re short, sweet, and to the point.

-Get your initiative out there.
-Share the link for your initiative site on social media.
+When you’re ready to share your initiative out there by sharing the link for your initiative site on social media.
 Know someone who might be interested in your initiative?
-Invite them to join your ArcGIS Hub Community and give your initiative a follow.
+Invite them to join your Hub community and follow your initiative.

 If you’re new to ArcGIS Hub, try ArcGIS HubBasic to get started with sites.
 Premium features, events management and initiatives templates require additional licensing.

 For product updates and tips and tricks, sign up for our e-newsletter.
 We’re also looking for feedback.
 Join the Hub User Lab to tell us what you think and to learn more about what’s coming!

 This post was originally published on September 23, 2019, and has been updated.